boltlabs-inc/zkchannels-spec/tezos/3-channel-payments.md

     During execution of `zkAbacus.Pay()`, the customer transitions their status from `Ready` to `Started` to `Locked` and finally to `Ready`.
 For more details on this functionality, see Section 3.3.2 of the
 [zkChannels Private Payments Protocol](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).

-4. The merchant receives a success indicator from `zkAbacus.Pay()`, which can be used to dechannel_ide whether or not the requested service should be provided:
+4. The merchant receives a success indicator from `zkAbacus.Pay()`, which can be used to decide whether or not the requested service should be provided:

     * If the merchant receives a failure indicator, no good or service should be provided.